apache/carbondata/docs/introduction.md

 - ##### CarbonData writer

-  CarbonData supports writing data from non-spark application using SDK.Users can use SDK to generate carbondata files from custom applications.Typical usecase is to write the streaming application plugged in to kafka and use carbondata as sink(target) table for storing.
+  CarbonData supports writing data from non-spark application using SDK.Users can use SDK to generate carbondata files from custom applications.
+Typical usecase is to write the streaming application plugged in to kafka and use carbondata as sink(target) table for storing.

 - ##### CarbonData reader

-  CarbonData supports reading of data from non-spark application using SDK.Users can use the SDK to read the carbondata files from their application and do custom processing.
+  CarbonData supports reading of data from non-spark application using SDK.
+Users can use the SDK to read the carbondata files from their application and do custom processing.

 ### Storage

 - ##### S3

-  CarbonData can write to S3, OBS or any cloud storage confirming to S3 protocol.CarbonData uses the HDFS api to write to cloud object stores.
+  CarbonData can write to S3, OBS or any cloud storage confirming to S3 protocol.
+CarbonData uses the HDFS api to write to cloud object stores.

 - ##### HDFS